UCLPhysAst/uclphysast.github.io/amopp/howto.md

 ![PuTTY screenshot](/docs/amopp/assets/putty_gui.png)

 You will then be asked to enter your username and password.
-Only enter your username, not `@<node>.rc.ucl.ac.uk`.
+Only enter your username, not `@<node>.theory.phys.ucl.ac.uk`.
 The password field will remain entirely blank when you type in to it - it does not show placeholders to indicate you have typed something.

 The first time you log in to a new server, you'll get a popup telling you that the server's host key is not cached in the registry - this is normal and is because you have never connected to